-This page was last updated on the 17th of July, 2015 by Patrick Carpen.
+This page was first published on the 18th of July, 2015 and last updated on the 30th of April, 2017 by Patrick Carpen.

-Writers often narrate a story from start to finish in the sequence the events occur.
+Writers usually narrate a story from start to finish, in the sequence the events occur.
 In rare cases, the writer may jump into the future and back.
 However, most writers allow the reader to experience the events as they unfold.
 This helps to create suspense, and keeps the reader curious as to how the story would end.

 Sometimes, when narrating a story, the writer may give “foresight” or small hints as to what will happen sometime in the future.